 But it’s (now) 2018 – and all that has dramatically changed.
 Today, it’s abundantly clear that some businesses are building a corporate social-responsibility element right into their base business model, and it’s a positive innovation indeed.
 Given that we are living in an age of collaboration, the business sector and the NFP sector – backed by the support of the coordinating peak bodies like the Canberra Business Chamber, and Volunteering ACT – are collaborating for real win/win/win outcomes.

 Callida Consulting is the inaugural business member of the Volunteering Works program.
-Through this program, Callida offers up to five skills-based volunteering placements to Volunteering and Contact ACT members each year.
+Through this program, Callida offers skills-based volunteering placements to Volunteering and Contact ACT members each year.
 In 2015-16, Callida undertook pro-bono work in the volunteering sector to a value of over $30,000.

 Robyn Hendry, introduced as our ‘corporate whisperer’, had (as always) some practical advice for businesses: “(Volunteering) makes business sense.
 We all try to make our workplaces pleasant and lived values is one area where employers can attract talent, distinguish themselves, and at the same time attract new clients who align with their values.”